Indiana Plumbing License: How to Become a Plumber in Indiana

 WORK EXPERIENCE: Once you have your apprentice registration, you may begin accruing the necessary work experience.
 Indiana requires you to hold your apprentice license for at least four years and complete 576 hours of classroom instruction and 6,400 hours of hands-on training under the direct supervision of a licensed journeyman plumber or plumbing contractor.
 Again, your apprenticeship must be with an approved sponsor.

 APPLY TO TAKE EXAMINATION: The state of Indiana has contracted with Prov Exam Services to administer the exams.
 The Plumbing Commission will decide if you are eligible to register for the exam by meeting all of the educational and practical requirements listed on the Journeyman Application and will provide you with a Candidate ID to enter on the Prov registration site.
-Once again, the Commission provides a checklist for the Journeyman Plumber Application and another checklist for the Plumbing Contractor Application.
+Once again, the Commission provides a checklist for the Journeyman Plumber Application and detailed instructions on how to apply for any of the plumbing licenses.

 TAKE LICENSING EXAM: The exams are offered at Prov Testing Sites located throughout the state.
 They also offer them online from your home.
 There are more details on their website as to how to do that.
 Prov lists the Journeyman exam fee as $75 and Plumbing Contractor exam fee as $100.
 Once you successfully pass the exam you will pay $15 in an odd year or $30 in an even year for the issuance of your Journeyman license and $50 in an odd year or $100 in an even year for the issuance of your Plumbing Contractor license.
 Licenses need to be renewed every two years, for $30 and $100 respectively.